VanillaViking/fire_detection_preprocessing/literature_review/fire_preprocessing.typ

 Augmenting data with synthetically generated samples investigated by #cite(label("augment"), form: "prose") found that inserting data-space transformations such as warped images provided improved performance and reduced overfitting.
 #cite(label("prepfire"), form: "prose") proposed an image pre-processing pipeline using advanced techniques such as HSV filters and corner detection to assist models with classification by eliminating unwanted noise in images.
 This method has observed to improve fire detection accuracy by 5.5% and smoke detection by 6% in object detection models.

  This paper contributes a benchmark of different pre-processing filters and algorithms to uncover insights on an ideal pipeline for wildfire detection, using metrics such as speed, power consumption and model accuracy.
 The benchmarks are carried out on a Raspberry Pi 4B, to similate low-powered edge computing hardware that is consistently used in terrestrial, UAV and satellite systems.
 Large deep-learning networks are unviable on these systems due to the high computational intensity, while models with reduced parameters are more efficient but suffer from less accurate inference.
 The preprocessing pipeline aims to improve the accuracy of lightweight models by highlighting important features in fire and smoke, while reducing unwanted noise in the image.
-For classification,

 = Image Pre-Processing Algorithms